Saturday, April 12, 2025

 • Dessert: Cookie, pastry

-I liked the Avocado Toast and the Smoked-Salmon Toast, though the sizes were rather small.
+I liked the Avocado Toast and the Smoked-Salmon Toast, though the sizes were relatively small.
 My mocha was delicious (the cookie and the small pastry).

 After breakfast, we drove to the Red House Cafe, where we parked our car and walked to Lovers Point Park to begin our long walk around the Pacific Grove shoreline.
-We walked for a few miles, reaching the Monterey Bay Aquarium, and then turned back.
+We walked for a few miles to the Monterey Bay Aquarium, then turned back.

-At 13:45, we decided to eat lunch at the Red House Cafe (as it was one of our favorite local eateries).
+At 13:45, we decided to have lunch at the Red House Cafe (one of our favorite local eateries).
 After sitting down indoors (near a fireplace), we looked at the Brunch Menu and ordered the following:

 • Drinks: Coffee, Pellegrino